 If your flight into the UK arrives at Manchester airport on one of our Airport Pickup dates, we could arrange to meet you there and bring you back to Preston.
 Request your free airport pick-up in advance so we know when you're arriving.
 If you are arranging your own travel to Preston, please see our Travel Directions.

 Once you've made UCLan your firm choice, you can apply for a room in Halls.You don't need to wait for your exam results.
 We have a choice of accommodation available, but it's best to act early to reserve the room you want.
 If you're already holding an accommodation offer from us, you'll start to receive details from the end of August of where to collect your keys.
-You can also access this information via the accomodation portal.
+You can also access this information via the accommodation portal.

-Find out what you need to bring when moving into student accomodation.
+Find out what you need to bring when moving into student accommodation.
 If you'll be living off campus, our sustainable and active travel information explains the best ways to commute into Preston.
 You can even request a personal travel plan by emailing email@example.com.

 If we have received your personal email address, we will have replied asking you to confirm it is correct.

 Please look out for this email and click the link to confirm your email address.
 If you don't do this, we will not be able to send you your UCLan username and password.
 You may not have received this request if you made your application through an agent.
 If you haven't seen this request, and you've checked your inbox and junk mail contact firstname.lastname@example.org.

 Your UCLan card is your University identification and will provide you with access to the university network and a variety of services.
 You will also need your UCLan card to register your attendance at lectures and classes.
 Order your UCLan card by uploading a photo using our online photograph service.
 Make sure you have your student ID number with you to log in.
 Your UCLan card will be ready for collection from the library when you arrive on campus.